 We also need trustees who are able to represent:

 - Birmingham’s geography and demography.

-In return for your time and skills, you will benefit from being part of a small Birmingham charity in its formative years, which has the potential to strengthen communities and create positive change from grassroots level.
+In return for your time and skills, you will benefit from being part of a small Birmingham charity in its formative years, which has the potential to strengthen communities and create positive change.

 We recognise the importance of your own professional development.
 Resources are available to our trustees, supporting you in the role and to meet training costs.

 If you are interested in becoming a BCM trustee please read: